fastrgv/hbox/README.md

 ## Xsokoban Levels Solved (updated early 2025):

-Hbox now solves 49 out of 90 puzzles by method 0; about 10% better than the previous version.
+Hbox with smart inertia solves over 50 of 90 puzzles by method 0.

-See ~/docs/runtimes_22jan.txt
+See ~/docs/runtimes_27jan.txt

 All failures I have seen are due to shortage of memory or time.